djchie/instore-api/README.md

 TODO:

 prepare for client
-  copy webpack build process from nba take out all the unecessary stuff from nba until there's about 3 components setup heroku for deployment gonna try and implement server side rendering to get that out of the way
+  take out all the unecessary stuff from nba until there's about 3 components take out all the unecessary npm packages create an instore-client repo gonna break client off into another submodule make webpack build bundle into one directory above in folder "build" make server serve build setup heroku for deployment gonna try and implement server side rendering to get that out of the way
-  gonna break client off into another submodule

 setup heroku for staging and production server